vladistan/linkml-qudt/docs/about.md

 This LinkML model provides:

-- Comprehensive class hierarchy from QUDT
+- Class hierarchy from QUDT (so far only main ontology classes, additional ontologies and individuals are coming soon)
-- Generated artifacts in multiple formats (Python, TypeScript, JSON Schema, OWL, etc.)
+- Generated artifacts in multiple formats (Python, JSON Schema, OWL, etc.)
-- Interactive documentation with diagrams
+- Documentation with diagrams
-- Pydantic v2 models for type-safe Python development

 ## Conversion Process